ovh/puppet-thebastion/README.md

 }
 ```

-* Pass a list of plugins inside the main class :
+* Pass a list of plugins inside the main class:

 ```puppet
 class {'thebastion':